-- Pull the vehicle over to the roadside as soon as it is safe to do so. - Place the transmission in P (Park) and press the accelerator to increase engine speed (r.p.m.'s) to twice that of normal idle speed, and hold it there for approximately two or three minutes. - If engine temperature does not go down, turn the engine off.
-Wait until the engine has cooled before opening the hood.
+- Pull the vehicle over to the roadside as soon as it is safe to do so.

+- Place the transmission in P (Park) and press the accelerator to increase engine speed (r.p.m.'s) to twice that of normal idle speed, and hold it there for approximately two or three minutes. - If engine temperature does not go down, turn the engine off and wait until the engine has cooled before attempting to open the hood.